How Can You Hack Your Webinar Promotion with Joint Ventures?

 You may be wondering how to squeeze even more juice from your online events.
 Even if you provide excellent value for your participants, you need to do webinar marketing to gather a decent audience.
 All in all, your prospects need to know that you’re holding an online event.

-If you’re not satisfied with the ROI of promoting webinars with PPC campaigns or organic social media activity, joint ventures may be an excellent alternative.
+If you’re promoting webinars but are not satisfied with the ROI of PPC campaigns or organic social media activity, joint ventures may be an excellent alternative.
 With higher conversion rates at zero or minimal cost, they are a great webinar promotion hack for 2021.

 In this article, I explain why joint ventures are more effective than standard event promotion techniques and how to promote a webinar step by step using them.
 Let’s dive deep!